ioBroker/ioBroker.docs/docs/en/install/updatenode.md

 <details><summary>Special cases (e.g. serial port)</summary>

-Unfortunately, there are special cases where the above options don't do the rebuild either, one of them is serialport.
+Unfortunately there are special cases where the above options don't do the rebuild either, one of them is serialport.

-A log can look like this (also after all rebuild attempts).
+A log can look like this (even after all rebuild attempts).

 <details><summary>LOG</summary>